Taste biodynamic wines at DeLoach Vineyards in Sonoma County

 Quivira Vineyards & Winery, Healdsburg

-You know you've found Quivira when, after rounding a bend on winding West Dry Creek Road, you see their Biodynamic preparations tower jutting above a colorful garden of flowers, herbs, and veggies.
-Quivira now calls their approach to viticulture 'holistic farming,' meaning that they adhere to the principles established by Rudolph Steiner, who inspired the Biodynamic movement.
-Pigs, chickens, and compost heaps abound - but estate Sauvignon Blanc and Grenache are remarkably clean, floral, and fruity.
+You know you’ve found Quivira when, after rounding a bend on winding West Dry Creek Road, you see their Biodynamic preparations tower jutting above a colorful garden of flowers, herbs, and veggies.
+Quivira now calls their approach to viticulture “holistic farming,” meaning that they adhere to the principles established by Rudolph Steiner, who inspired the Biodynamic wine movement.
+While pigs, chickens, and compost heaps abound, their estate Sauvignon Blanc and Grenache are remarkably clean, floral, and fruity.

 Pumpkins and gourds on display in front of Preston Farm & Winery, Healdsburg